-Among those arriving on the Aquitania on Friday Russell Guipe, from a trip around the world, and Charles Dourning, from a several months' trip to Europe.
-Guests of the former's parents over the week-end were Miss Betty Want and Miss Margaret Fuller from Miss Hall's School, Pittsfell
+Among those arriving on the Aquitania on Friday were Russell Guipe, from a trip around the world, and Charles Dourning, from a several months' trip to Europe.
+Guests of the former's parents over the week-end were Miss Betty Ward and Miss Margaret Fuller from Miss Hall's School, Pittsfield,

-Mrs. E. P. Hengerer entertained at a small dinner in the sur parlor on Saturday evening.
+Mrs. E. P. Hengerer entertained at a small dinner in the sun parlor on Saturday evening.

-E. S. Peck was also a host at a dinner in the sun parler Saturday evening.
+E. S. Peck was also a host at a dinner in the sun parlor Saturday evening.

-Mrs. A. H. Hopping spent several days recently with be

-son at the Naval Academy, Annapolis, Md.
+Mrs. A. H. Hopping spent several days recently with her son at the Naval Academy, Annapolis, Md.

-Mrs. W. B. Wood entertained 12 staff members of the Pennsylvanian sylvania Railroad Women's Aid at a delightful luncheon in the sun parlor recently; it was to celebrate the successful com tion of a drive in which the association secured 35,000 me members.
+Mrs. W. B. Wood entertained 12 staff members of the Pennsylvania Railroad Women's Aid at a delightful luncheon in the sun parlor recently; it was to celebrate the successful completion of a drive in which the association secured 35,000 new members.

-Mr. and Mrs. S. W. Sussman (Kathleen French). have turned from a trip to Chicago, Kansas City, and other wes
+Mr. and Mrs. S. W. Sussman (Kathleen French), have returned from a trip to Chicago, Kansas City, and other western points.

-Arrivals recently from Santo Domingo were Captain and Ma

-Henry G. Sebastian, of the United States Army.
-Mrs. Floyd W. Parsons, of the Gardens Apartments, tained at a delightful luncheon in the sun parlor last Tuesday
+Arrivals recently from Santo Domingo were Captain and Mrs. Henry G. Sebastian, of the United States Army.
+Mrs. Floyd W. Parsons, of the Gardens Apartments, entertained at a delightful luncheon in the sun parlor last Tuesday.

-Mrs. W. E. Gilmour, of San Francisco, has arrived at Inn for an indefinite stay.
+Mrs. W. E. Gilmour, of San Francisco, has arrived at the Inn for an indefinite stay.

-Among arrivals at the Inn this past week have been Mr. Mrs. F. J. Ward, of New York; Mr. and Mrs. C. Y. Cartier, New York; Mrs. R. G. Armstrong and Miss Frances Boule.
-Vandergridt, Pa.; Mrs. Richard E. Burton and daughter Norfolk, Va.; R. M. Burley; Mrs. M. Pedar, Houston, Teach and Miss Ruth Grant, of Oberlin, Ohio.
+Among arrivals at the Inn this past week have been Mr. and Mrs. F. J. Ward, of New York; Mr. and Mrs. C. Y. Cartier, of New York; Mrs. R. G. Armstrong and Miss Frances Boule, of Vandergridt, Pa.; Mrs. Richard E. Burton and daughter, of Norfolk, Va.; R. M. Burley; Mrs. M. Pedar, Houston, Texas, and Miss Ruth Grant, of Oberlin, Ohio.

-Miss Ruth Parsons was guest of Mr. and Mrs. F. J. Wan over the Easter holidays.
+Miss Ruth Parsons was guest of Mr. and Mrs. F. J. Ward

+over the Easter holidays.

-Mrs. E. L. Allen has as guest Mrs. George C. Anderson Brookline, Mass.
+Mrs. E. L. Allen has as guest Mrs. George C. Anderson, of Brookline, Mass.

-Miss Katherine Finch is visiting Miss Estell Johnson the holidays.
+Miss Katherine Finch is visiting Miss Estell Johnson over the holidays.

-Donald de Matahla spent the past week in Atlantic City F. R. Harty has returned from a three-week's trip to North Carolina.
+Donald de Matahla spent the past week in Atlantic City.
+F. R. Harty has returned from a three-week's trip to North Carolina.

-Miss Margaret Pearson arrived Saturday on the Berenzale from a several months' stay abroad.
+Miss Margaret Pearson arrived Saturday on the Berengaria from a several months' stay abroad.

-Mr. and Mrs. Bernard Van Rensellaer, of Buenos Ayres tertained 9 guests at dinner in the sun parlor on Easter Suntained
+Mr. and Mrs. Bernard Van Rensellaer, of Buenos Ayres entertained 9 guests at dinner in the sun parlor on Easter Sunday.

-Miss Bliss, who has been living at the Hotel Gotham No York, for the winter, has returned to the Inn for an indexage
+Miss Bliss, who has been living at the Hotel Gotham, New York, for the winter, has returned to the Inn for an indefinite

-Miss S. O'Neal, of Boston, is residing at the Inn indefined Eric Titus, of the "Blossom Time" Company, who has be-playing in Atlantic City for the past week, has returned to New York and is making his home at the Inn.
+Miss S. O'Neal, of Boston, is residing at the Inn indefinitely.
+Eric Titus, of the "Blossom Time" Company, who has been playing in Atlantic City for the past week, has returned to New York and is making his home at the Inn.